Land Surveyor

 • Location:Dubai,UAE

-Resume Action Verbs: You led people
+Resume Action Verbs: You brought people together

 Resume Action Verbs:

-You led people
+You brought people together

 Foster